Rick's Blog

 Let’s add some perspective to this saga.

-Lovett was formerly the Supervisor of Secondary Education, Curriculum and Instructional Services at Bay District Schools in Bay County Florida.
-She was the start-up director for Newpoint’s high school in Bay County.
-She supervised the Pensacola Newpoint charter schools.
-The Pensacola School Director, John Graham, worked for Lovett and NEP in Bay County.
-He was part of the the NEP system before coming to Pensacola.
+Lovett was formerly the Supervisor of Secondary Education, Curriculum and Instructional Services at Bay District Schools in Bay County, Florida.
+She was also the start-up director for Newpoint’s high school in Bay County and supervised the Pensacola Newpoint charter schools.
+The Pensacola School Director, John Graham, worked for Lovett and NEP in Bay County and was part of the NEP system before coming to Pensacola.

 Lovett is the expert on Florida high school education.
 How could she have allowed Pensacola Newpoint High to not have the proper systems in place for attendance, student records, grades and graduation requirements?
-Shouldn’t those systems have been part of the design, launch, and operations for the schools?
+Shouldn’t those systems have been part of the school’s design, launch, and operations?

 These are my notes on what Lovett proposed to fix the problems at the Pensacola schools:

-1. Hire strong and experienced school leader.
-We’ve already began the process of identifying the person.
+1. Hire a strong and experienced school leader.
+We’ve already begun the process of identifying the person.

-2. Hold that leader accountable for implementing policies, procedures and following through on these policies, procedures and making sure that everyone on staff is implementing those items as well as recruitment initiatives.
-The school director will be over and responsible for all three schools to ensure consistency and cohesiveness.
-The assistant director I understand that would be working directly underneath the school director would be expected to and held accountable to ensure processes, procedures and rigorous educational environments are being maintained.
+2. Hold that leader accountable for implementing policies, procedures and following through on these policies, procedures and ensuring that everyone on staff is implementing those items and recruitment initiatives.
+The school director will be in charge and responsible for all three schools to ensure consistency and cohesiveness.
+I understand that the assistant director working directly underneath the school director would be expected to and held accountable to ensure processes, procedures and rigorous educational environments are being maintained.

-3. Over the summer we would think under the leadership of the new director we would evaluate each current staff member to determine their capacity to meet the high expectation that the leader would set.
-Any staff member who is not capable of implementing the required processes and procedures and performing the jobs at an exemplary level will be replaced.
+3. Over the summer, we would think that under the new director’s leadership, we would evaluate each current staff member to determine their capacity to meet the high expectations that the leader would set.
+Any staff member incapable of implementing the required processes and procedures and performing the job at an exemplary level will be replaced.

-4. Evaluate client responsibilities of each staff member and redistribute duties and/or at staff to ensure that all job duties are completed thoroughly and correctly.
+4. Evaluate client responsibilities of each staff member and redistribute duties and/or assign staff to ensure that all job duties are completed thoroughly and correctly.

-5. Implement a strategy to attract high performing staff particularly teachers and retain them.
+5. Implement a strategy to attract and retain high-performing staff, particularly teachers.
 These strategies may include increased compensation, bonus structures and other incentives.

-6. Provide intensive staff training for teachers, records clerk, administrative assistants, guidance and ELC personnel.
-In doing so we would request assistants from the district staff with this training to ensure that we’re all working together to achieve expected results.
+6. Provide intensive staff training for teachers, records clerks, administrative assistants, guidance and ELC personnel.
+We would request assistants from the district staff for this training to ensure that we’re all working together to achieve expected results.

 8. School staff will work closely with district staff to address concerns with FOCUS and regarding students in all areas.
-Specifically the school staff and management will work closely with the district staff to address concerns regarding grade reporting.
-Consensus will be reached and the protocol will be implemented at the school with all the teachers.
+Specifically, the school staff and management will work closely with the district staff to address concerns regarding grade reporting.
+Consensus will be reached, and the protocol will be implemented with all the teachers at the school.

-9. School director and assistant director monitor all classrooms with the on a weekly basis.
-The director and assistant director will have weekly improvement meetings with staff members who are not ensuring rigorous classroom procedures.
+9. The school director and assistant director monitor all classrooms weekly.
+They will also have weekly improvement meetings with staff members who are not ensuring rigorous classroom procedures.
 This will be documented on an improvement plan tool.
-EMO representatives will conduct a school monitoring visits bimonthly.
+EMO representatives will conduct school monitoring visits bimonthly.

-10. We will establish and maintain a clear protocol for acquiring and maintaining student records which has already began by the way.
+10. We will establish and maintain a clear protocol for acquiring and maintaining student records, which has already begun, by the way.

 11. Establish and maintain a clear protocol for student supervision and discipline incidents.

-12. We’ll reactivate … Unfortunately our parent advisory or parent organization has dwindled away.
+12. We’ll reactivate.
+Unfortunately, our parent advisory or parent organization has dwindled away.
 The participation has not been strong.
-We’ll reactivate a parents’ advisory board and give them more structure to be regularly in the school’s staff and the school’s board to ensure transparency.
-The advisory board will be made up of three parents from each school, a staff member from each school, the school director and one of the schools board network.
+We’ll reactivate a parents’ advisory board and give them more structure to be regularly involved in the school staff and board to ensure transparency.
+The advisory board will comprise three parents from each school, a staff member from each school, the school director and one of the school’s board members.

-13. We would request monthly meetings with the district staff to maintain open lines of communication before and address concerns on both sides promptly before we ever fully ever get to a position where either side is surprised.
+13. We would request monthly meetings with the district staff to maintain open lines of communication and address concerns on both sides promptly before we get to a position where either side is surprised.

-14. We also will request to appear before you this country board at a regularly scheduled monthly workshops to provide a report to answer your questions and ensure transparency.
+14. We will also request to appear before the county board at a regularly scheduled monthly workshop to provide a report to answer your questions and ensure transparency.

-15. Finally we would work very hard to reestablish a relationship of professional basis and collaboration with the district.
+15. Finally, we will work very hard to reestablish a professional relationship and collaboration with the district.

 Most of these items are High School 101.
-A professional management company that has launched 75 schools should have had these systems in place…at least, by the fourth year of operations.
+A professional management company that has launched 75 schools should have had these systems in place, at least, by its fourth year of operations.

 ———————-